jtiagosantos/uri-solutions/README.md

 # URI Online Judge - Solutions
-All my solutions for problems from URI Online Judge.
+All my solutions to the problems of URI Online Judge.